MicrosoftDocs/azure-docs/articles/cognitive-services/video-indexer/video-indexer-embed-widgets.md

 To get Video Indexer widgets to communicate with other components, the Video Indexer service does the following:

 - Uses the cross-origin communication HTML5 method **postMessage** and
-- Validates the message across videobreakdown.com origin.
+- Validates the message across VideoIndexer.ai origin.

-If you choose to implement your own player code and do the integration with **Cognitive Insights** widgets, it is your responsibility to validate the origin of the message that comes from videobreakdown.com.
+If you choose to implement your own player code and do the integration with **Cognitive Insights** widgets, it is your responsibility to validate the origin of the message that comes from VideoIndexer.ai.

 ### Embed both types of widgets in your application / blog (recommended)